'The Last of Us Part 2': How to Easily Open Any Safe Without the Combination

 (This post does not contain any spoilers whatsoever for “The Last of Us Part 2”)

 “The Last of Us Part 2,” the sequel to Naughty Dog’s beloved PlayStation 3 game, is very, very long.
-It’s roughly twice the length of its predecessor, and that can start to wear on you after a while.
-You might get tired of scouring every place you go for collectibles and crafting resources.
-Or of trying to find the combination to one of the many safes you found.
+It’s roughly twice the length of the first game, which itself felt pretty long given the depressive tone.
+So, naturally, as you get further and further in, you might just kinda be over some of the busywork, like scouring every place you go for collectibles and crafting resources.
+Or of trying to find the combination to one of the many safes you’ll find on your journey.

 Well, fear not, because we can help you with at least that last thing.
 Safes very often contain the most important loot in “The Last of Us Part 2,” like new guns or skill books, so it’s pretty important to open every one you find.
 But the good news is that you don’t actually need to look around for the combination if you don’t feel like opening every drawer or searching every dark corner.